D0561910/AMW_Server/README.md

 npm run test
 ```

-Start up sonarQube Docker image.
+## Start up sonarQube Docker image.
-Open http://localhost:9000 to view it in the browser.
-Login username and password by default "admin"
+### Open http://localhost:9000 to view it in the browser and Login with username and password by default "admin"
 ```
 docker-compose -f docker-compose.sonar.yml up -d
 ```